VincentBailly/rfcs-1/accepted/0034-pure-mode.md

 ### Forgetting to declare dependencies

-When workspaces can successfully use code of a package without having a dependency on it, people keep forgetting to declare their dependencies.
-This lead to situations where updating the dependencies of one workspace breaks a simingly unrelated workspace.
+When workspaces can successfully use code of a package without having a dependency on it, people forget to declare their dependencies.
+This lead to situations where updating the dependencies of one workspace breaks a seemingly unrelated workspace.

 It is worth noting that static code analysis tools can help significantly reduce the frequency of these mistakes.